StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

     }
     ```

-    1. **Short Description for GLOBALS**: Provide a concise overview indicating whether the global variable is initialized, modified, read, used in a conditional, etc.
+    1. **Short Description for GLOBALS**: Provide a concise overview indicating whether the global variable is initialized, modified, read, used in a conditional statement, etc.
     2. **Detailed Explanation for GLOBALS**: Include a thorough description of the global variable's role within the function.
 Explain how the variable is used and why it is necessary, and mention any side effects that may result from modifying it.
 If the short description is sufficient, this section can be omitted, but only if it provides a clear understanding of the variable's role.
     3. **Detailed Explanation for NEW GLOBALS**: The description of the new global variables should be similar to the GLOBALS section.
 Though, it should primarily describe its use outside of the function.
     4. **Parameter Requirement**: Specify whether the parameter is "Required" or "Optional."
 If the parameter is optional, include the default value in the format `(Optional, Default: default_value)`.